-The Government Pensions Administration Agency (GPAA) is a government entity which reports to the Minister of Finance and administers funds and schemes on behalf of the Government Employees Pension Fund (GEPF) and National Treasury.
-It administers the pension affairs of approximately 1, 85 million government employees and those of pensioners, spouses, and dependants.
+The Government Pensions Administration Agency (GPAA) is a government component established in terms of the Public Service Act, 1994 which reports to the Minister of Finance.
+It administers funds and schemes on behalf of the Government Employees Pension Fund (GEPF) and National Treasury.
+It administers the pension affairs of approximately 1, 85 million government employees and those of pensioners, spouses and dependants.